brand

 Branding for Luxury Eyewear, Leather Goods, and Accessories

-Leather Goods: Craft Provenance and Material Hierarchy
+Leather Goods: Craft Origin and Material Hierarchy

-The material narrative in premium leather goods
+The material story in premium leather goods

 Luxury Eyewear: The Frame as a Fashion Accessory